 Using Save Type 4, you can update alert notification status (read or not read) by using save-to-database within a spreadsheet.
-This is intended to be used in cases where alert notifications are being viewed using a custom solution, rather than by using the built-in Notifications task pane (or the Notifications panel in the Web Client container).
+This is intended to be used in cases where alert notifications are being viewed using a custom solution, rather than by using the built-in Notifications task pane.